Business in postal services

 To be able to verify the evidence and determine the net costs arising from the provision of universal services, and to examine the cost-orientation of prices, the postal licence holder has to maintain separate records of costs and revenue.
 The meaning of this term and the method of maintaining such records are specified in Section 33a of the Postal Service Act and the regulation based on it – the Decree No. 465/2012 Coll., on the method of keeping separate records of costs and revenues of the postal licence holder.

-Many recipients do not use the standard delivery of mail to their place of residence or registered office.
-Instead, their mail is delivered, for example, to incoming mail boxes or P.O. boxes.
-According to Section 34 of the Postal Services Act, the postal licence holder has to enable other providers to use the specific features of its postal infrastructure, such as, for example, the P.O. boxes, doing so on a transparent and non-discriminatory basis.
+Many recipients do not use the standard delivery of postal items to their place of residence or registered office.
+Instead, their postal services are delivered, for example, to incoming mail boxes or P.O. boxes.
+According to Section 34 of the Postal Services Act, the postal licence holder is obliged to provide other providers with access to elements of the postal infrastructure, such as the P.O. boxes in a transparent and non-discriminatory manner based on a written agreement.

-The above enumeration of the obligations of postal service providers gives a brief overview of the obligations of the providers providing postal services or ensuring foreign postal services.
+The above list of the obligations of postal service operators gives a brief overview of the obligations of the opeators providing postal services or foreign postal services.
 If you have any inquiries concerning the conditions for the provision of postal services, please contact the Czech Telecommunication Office’s Department of Communications and Postal Services Regulation (see the Contacts).